6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 ## Prologue

+This phase is about 20 years long and consists of me, growing up in the 90s, watching South Park and Galileo, and feeling like I don't fit in anywhere.
+One of the major things I remember is the confusion I've had, when I got insulted by being called _gay_ by classmates, but also random people on the street (and also a later girlfriend, which is... idk lol).
+But what I even knew back then was that I didn't feel _gay_ at all.

+This conflict plays a major role in my life.
+I later learned that this created such a weird internalized homophobia that to this day I distance myself a bit from the _sexuality bit_ of the LGBTQIA+ community.
+(Sidenote from 17.08.2025: I'm slowly starting to like the *be gay do crime* interpretation of the word _gay_ <3 **reclaim the gay!** <3)

+But learning this also explained a lot.

+The deep and strong, weird feeling I get whenever I'm trying to remember if I looked into the topic of transness even back then also tells me that I very much did.
+And that I must have felt hurt a metric fuckton.

+And I can

 ### Phase 1 - Understanding my own Thoughts and Feelings

+This is way to complex and confusing to put into a nice timeline, but to put it roughly: this phase started around April 2020, when I moved into my own apartment again after, after a breakup and like 15 years of living with other people and/or being in a relationship.
+It may sound stupid and funny, but Amazon Prime + Amazon Locker Boxes played a big role in this phase.
+The ability to get random stuff divided, without the _risk_ of a human judging the stuff, is such a big deal its not even funny.

 ### Phase 2 - The Point of No Return